An overview of the models behind every student's Reading Age and Spelling Age scores, and the formulas used to turn test results into ages.

 Calculates the exact "on-track" reading age for the battery a student sat.
 Because the test covers ages 6 to 18 in steps of two years, the math works perfectly for every battery:

-Part B — The Fine-Tuning Adjustment
+Part B — The Three-Tier Adjustment

 The On-Track Student